deutsche-nationalbibliothek/casimir-workshop/workbooks/01_set-retrieval-metrics.md

 | 040158330 | Protestant Church | 1 | 5 | 44 | 0.1666667 | 0.0222222 | 0.0392157 |
 | 040124754 | Discourse | 2 | 14 | 32 | 0.1250000 | 0.0588235 | 0.0800000 |

-Worst performing subject terms for method-A with a minimum of 20 gold standard instances.
+Worst performing subject terms for artful-accordion with a minimum of 20 gold standard instances.

 ## Your Turn